MicrosoftDocs/winrt-api/windows.devices.sensors/lockonleaveoptions.md

 ## -description

-Provides the ability to manage the locking behavior of the PC screen based on whether a user is no longer detected by the human presence sensor.
+Provides the ability to manage the locking behavior of the PC screen based on whether a user is detected by the human presence sensor.

 ## -remarks